decentralizedstack/website/Home.md

 ## Memes

+### You are the value

-* Semantic Currency - our words and ideas and sensemaking
+* Semantic Currency - our words and ideas and sensemaking is itself the most valuable currency
 * Private by default - creating value networks within our own flexible "walled gardens"
 * Viral Private Sharing - sharing a "group" or "federation" private key, which unlocks a whole body of content, and is intended to be reshared

+### The power is in your hands

+* No central authority
 * Vendor Relationship Management
-* You own your data
+* You own your data - accessed through Self Authentication
-* No central authority
-* Self Authentication